DenkMybu/HSCPTreeAnalyzer/README.md

  - check the usage of references in classes/functions

-More documentation about TProof can be found here https://root.cern/download/proof.pdf
+More documentation about TProof can be found [here](https://root.cern/download/proof.pdf).
+Ideas about other usage of parallelization with root can be found [here](https://iopscience.iop.org/article/10.1088/1742-6596/898/7/072022/pdf)